wp-plugins/nextgen-font-awesome-on/README.txt

 = Can you provide an example? =

 Sure!
-Use <i class="fa fa-wordpress"></i> anywhere on your website and you'll see the WordPress logo display from Font Awesome.
+Use the following anywhere on your website and you'll see the WordPress logo display from Font Awesome.

+`<i class="fa fa-wordpress"></i>`

 = What if I have another Font Awesome plugin active? =